 Burwood Council endeavours, wherever possible and appropriate, to deal with requests for information informally.
-You are encouraged to seek information first by looking at the information already available on Council's website, including Development Application related documents published on Council's DA Tracker.
+Information seekers are encouraged to seek information first by looking at the information already available on Council's website, including Development Application related documents published on Council's DA (Development Application) Tracker.

-If the information is not already available on the website, you are encouraged to submit an informal request.
-Not all applications can be treated informally but the vast majority can be.
+If the information is not already available on the Council website, enquirers are encouraged to submit an informal request.
+Not all applications can be treated informally but a very large proportion can be.